jwl-7/c0de_gr1nd/python_explanations/phone_number_mnemonic.md

     mnemonics = []
     current = [0] * len(phone_number)
     ```
-4. Call the recursive function and then return the list of mnemonics when it has been built
+4. Call the recursive function, then return the list of mnemonics when it has been built
     ```python
     build_mnemonic(0)
     return mnemonics